Investec-Developer-Community/banking.make/readme.md

 - There is a connector file in `public/Investec.swagger.json` that you can import into [Microsoft Power Automate](https://make.powerautomate.com) or any other low-code tool
 - `modules/power_automate.js` handles pubsub subscriptions for PowerAutomate events
 - `routes/investec/special.js` contains several routes specific to Power Automate

+---

+# FAQs

+1.  **Can >1 person work on/request to work on a bounty at the same time?
+How is the decision about who works on it made? ** ⋅⋅⋅Anyone can go after any bounty - it just depends on who commits first with all the correct criteria.
+2.  **Is there any time frame for the bounties to be completed in? ** ⋅⋅⋅Yes, there is.
+There are Bounty seasons - 3 weekends per bounty season.
+3.  **What is the engagement model once someone has started working on a bounty? ** ⋅⋅⋅You can either work on your own and commit for approval as is, or they can join the [Slack channel #03_community-bounties](https://offerzen-community.slack.com/archives/C048GPNT49W) for support and to book a "build session" with a community champion.
+4.  **What if the person cannot complete the bounty? ** ⋅⋅⋅Then they don’t complete.
+We’ll make a call after each season to either roll over any unclaimed bounties and add new ones for the next seasons.